vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - **Folder**: Exclude all files under a specified folder recursively.
 - **Process**: Exclude a specific process and all files opened by it.

-For more information, see the [Microsoft Defender for Endpoint on macOS documentation](/defender-endpoint/mac-exclusions).
+For more information, see [Configure and validate exclusions for Microsoft Defender for Endpoint on macOS](mac-exclusions.md).

 #### Exclusions on Linux